-With Frederik sharing so many values in common with Rockstart, it made a lot of sense for him to join the family as a mentor in our AgriFood program.
-In addition to acting as Core mentor to one of this year’s startups, Frederik has also shared his insights about the role and his mentor playbook in a workshop for the Rockstart AgriFood startups and mentors.
+With Frederik sharing so many values in common with Rockstart, it made a lot of sense for him to join the family as a mentor in Rockstart Agrifood.
+In addition to acting as Core mentor to one of this year’s startups, Frederik has also shared his insights about the role and his mentor playbook in a workshop for the Rockstart Agrifood startups and mentors.

 We reached out to Frederik to ask him a few questions about his philosophy and approach to mentorship and why do startups need one.